 4. Keep the gathering short

 Spending less time with others, especially in enclosed spaces, may reduce the risk of spreading the virus.
-Infection rates are highest among people who are in close contact for 15 minutes or longer.
+Infection rates are highest among people who are in close contact for

 People who want to see loved ones at a family gathering should consider going for just a few minutes.